10 Minute Skillet Asian Chicken Bites

 How long can leftovers be stored?

-Freezer: you can store the leftover Asian chicken in the freezer for up to 2 months in a freezer safe container.
+Freezer: freeze for up to 2 months in a freezer safe container.
 Allow the chicken to defrost in the fridge overnight before reheating on the stove or microwave.

 If you need dinner on the table in 10 minutes, you can prep the chicken and the marinade ahead of time.
 Cut the chicken into cubes and store them in an airtight container.
 Keep the marinade in the fridge in a sealed container.